 - Social Media – 82% of Baby Boomers and seniors now spend more time online more than watching TV.
 This same group also own an average of 4.6 online accounts per user – Facebook and LinkedIn being the most common.
 Combine this with the millennial crowd, who we already know are active online users, then that easily makes up almost everybody.
 Facebook’s advertising platform allows you to inexpensively market to reach out to its users.
 Having your ad show up on your customers’ news feed might be enough to keep you in their “to call” list the next time they’re ready.

 To summarize, the machine tool industry has been growing and will continue to grow.
 In addition, there is a growing percentage of younger purchasing influencers that relies on the Internet for shopping comparison.
 These mean more machine tool equipment purchases will be made – decisions made from researching online.
-Improving your digital marketing efforts improves your odds in capturing more sales leads in this transition in machine tool equipment buying.
+Improving your digital marketing efforts improves your odds of capturing more sales leads in this transition in machine tool equipment buying.